2025 North Carolina First-Time Homebuyer Programs and Loans

 Self-Help Loan Pool (SHLP)

-SHLP provides 0%, shared-mortgage financing to eligible low- and moderate-income buyers who are purchasing a Habitat for Humanity home.
-As with CPLP, you can receive up to $50,000 for up to 30 years if you purchase a home outside of a HUD Community Development Block Grant (CDBG) entitlement city or up to $35,000 if you’re purchasing within a CDBG entitlement city.
+SHLP provides 0% shared-mortgage financing to eligible low- and moderate-income buyers who are purchasing a Habitat for Humanity home.
+As with CPLP, you can receive up to $50,000 for up to 30 years if you purchase a home outside of a U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) entitlement city or up to $35,000 if you’re purchasing within a CDBG entitlement city.
 You must help with the home’s construction or rehabilitation and meet certain underwriting requirements to qualify.
 SHLP also requires buyers to complete home buyer education and counseling with an HUD-approved housing counselor.

 Requirements